saadabdulhakimqureshi/Ray-Tracer-CPP/README.md

 # Ray-Tracer-CPP
-This is a bare bones ray tracer with no acceleration structure.
+This is a bare bones ray tracer with no acceleration structure implemeted using cpp.

 Course: CS 440 Computer Graphics